KatelynGreene/Katelyn_Greene_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Analytics & Visualization
+- Clinical & Regulatory Affairs
 - Aging and Health Tech
 - Digital Health